Next.js vs Astro: Which Framework Should You Choose in 2026?

 - You're building a marketing site, blog, or documentation

-Both frameworks represent the cutting edge of web development in 2025, and either can be an excellent choice when aligned with your project's specific needs.
-The most important factor is matching the framework's strengths to your project requirements rather than simply following trends.
+Both frameworks represent mature, production-ready choices in 2026.
+The most important factor is matching the framework's strengths to your project requirements — not following trends or GitHub star counts.

 Need Expert Help With Your Project?